MarieMartin33/Athena/README.md

 # About this documentation

-OMOP need a real terminology manager.
-Best of all worlds should be unified.
+OMOP needs a real terminology manager.
+Best of all worlds (susana+usagi+susana+fhir) should be unified.

 Athena uses PostgreSQL, Solr, Spring boot and react (AthenaUI).
 Its installation is not really documented.
 This is the point of this fork.
-As athena didn't updare for years, it is the occasion to see how far it is.
+As athena didn't update for years, it is the occasion to see how far it is from up-to-date libraries.

 # Compile and install